Eric Dane: Career

 Dane's first major feature film appearance was in The Basket.
 He also appeared in Zoe, Duncan, Jack & Jane, Sol Goode, Feast, X-Men: The Last Stand, and starred in Open Water 2.

-In 2005, Dane guested as Dr. Mark Sloan in "Yesterday", the eighteenth episode of the second season of the ABC medical drama Grey's Anatomy.
-Positive audience reaction to the character led to Dane becoming a regular in the show's third season.
-His first appearance in the season, in which he walked out of the bathroom soaking wet and wearing only a strategically placed towel, was labeled a "watercooler moment".
-Dane resigned from the show after the end of season 8 but appeared in the first two episodes of season 9.
-In 2021, Dane reappeared on the show for the first time in nine years since his character was killed off.
+In 2005, he guest-starred as Dr. Mark Sloan in "Yesterday", the eighteenth episode of the second season of the ABC medical drama Grey's Anatomy.
+Positive audience reaction to the character led to his becoming a series regular in the third season.
+His first appearance that season—in which he walked out of a bathroom soaking wet and wearing only a strategically placed towel—was described as a "watercooler moment".
+Dane left the series after the end of season 8 but appeared in the first two episodes of season 9.
+In 2021, he returned to the show for the first time in nine years, despite his character having been killed off.

 In December 2006, he starred in the A&E television film Wedding Wars as the brother of a gay man (played by John Stamos) who goes on strike in support of same-sex marriage.

-Dane, alongside Patrick Dempsey, appeared in the same big-screen project, the 2010 romantic comedy Valentine's Day.
-The Garry Marshall-directed film followed five interconnecting stories about Los Angelenos anticipating (or in some cases dreading) the holiday.
+Dane, alongside Grey's Anatomy co-star Patrick Dempsey, appeared in the 2010 romantic comedy Valentine's Day, directed by Garry Marshall, which followed five interconnecting stories about Los Angeles residents anticipating—or dreading—the holiday.

-In October 2012, Dane joined the main cast of the Michael Bay-produced TNT drama series The Last Ship.
-Dane starred as Tom Chandler, and the show ran from 2014 to 2018.
+In October 2012, Dane joined the main cast of the Michael Bay–produced TNT drama series The Last Ship.
+He starred as Tom Chandler, and the series ran from 2014 to 2018.

+In 2017, Dane starred in the feature film Grey Lady.
+His wife, Rebecca Gayheart, also appeared in the film.

-Dane starred as Cal Jacobs in Euphoria, which premiered in 2019.
-In 2023, he described his experience on being in a show like Euphoria where he had to regularly wear a prosthetic penis.
-He stated, "Those scenes are very difficult to shoot".
+Dane later starred as Cal Jacobs in Euphoria, which premiered in 2019.
+In 2023, he discussed the challenges of performing scenes that required him to wear a prosthetic penis, describing them as "very difficult to shoot".

 Personal life

 Dane married actress Rebecca Gayheart on October 29, 2004.
-They have two daughters together.
-In February 2018, Gayheart filed for divorce from Dane after 14 years of marriage, citing "irreconcilable differences".
-On March 7, 2025, Gayheart reportedly filed to request a dismissal of the divorce petition against Dane after 7 years of separation.
+They had two daughters.
+In February 2018, Gayheart filed for divorce after 14 years of marriage, citing "irreconcilable differences".
+On March 7, 2025, she reportedly filed to dismiss the divorce petition after seven years of separation.
+After their separation, Dane was in a relationship with Priya Jain for several years and at the time of his death was in a relationship with Janell Shirtcliff.

-In 2009, Dane made headlines when he was in a video that featured him, his wife and Kari Ann Peniche nude and using drugs.
+In 2009, a video in which Dane, Gayheart, and Kari Ann Peniche appear nude and using drugs was released on Gawker.

-In June 2011, Dane entered a California treatment center to recover from a dependency on prescription drugs he had developed after suffering an injury.
+In June 2011, Dane entered a California treatment center to recover from a dependency on prescription drugs that he developed after an injury.

-In April 2017, The Last Ship halted production through Memorial Day to allow Dane to deal with the depression he was battling.
+In April 2017, production on The Last Ship halted through Memorial Day because Dane was suffering from depression.

-In April 2025, Dane announced his diagnosis of amyotrophic lateral sclerosis (ALS).
-He started experiencing symptoms in early 2024; by June 2025, he had completely lost function of his right arm and hand; by September 2025, his speech became slurred; by October 2025, he became wheelchair-bound.